tw-in-js/twind/docs/installation.md

 The `twind/shim` modules allows to use the `class` attribute for tailwind rules.
-If such a rule is detected the corresponding CSS rule is created and injected into the stylesheet. _No need for `tw`_ but it can be used on the same page as well.
+If such a rule is detected the corresponding CSS rule is created and injected into the stylesheet. _No need for `tw`_ but it can be used on the same page as well (see example below).

 ```html
 <!DOCTYPE html>